Manyava Skete: Marian apparitions

-In 1652 there was the plague epidemic in skete and the neighbouring areas.
+In 1652 there was the plague epidemic in the skete and the neighbouring areas.
 Many monks were dying from it.
 The remaining monks were pleading to God for mercy.
-On December 22, 1652, the Manyava hieromonk Filaret had a dream vision of Blessed Theotokos being dressed in a red hegumen's cloak, who came in through the monastery gates and entered the Church of Annunciation of Virgin Mary and having stopped there, said.
+On 22 December 1652, the Manyava hieromonk Filaret had a dream vision of Blessed Theotokos being dressed in a red hegumen's cloak, who came in through the monastery gates and entered the Church of Annunciation of Virgin Mary and having stopped there, said.
 "The plague will already stop".
 In remembrance of this event there is an icon "Hegumenia of the Manyava monastery" kept in the skete.

 Churches in the skete

 In Manyva Skete there are three churches.
-The main one of the Exaltation of the Holy Cross, the second church is of the holy martyrs Borys and Hlib and besides these there is also underground church dedicated to Archangel Michael.
+The main one of the Exaltation of the Holy Cross, the second church is of the holy martyrs Borys and Hlib and besides these there is also an underground church dedicated to Archangel Michael.

 Prominent visitors

-The second president of Ukraine - Leonid Kuchma visited the place and supported the restoration of the monastery.
-Other presidents of Ukraine - Viktor Yushchenko, of Georgia - Mikhail Saakashvili and of Russia - Boris Yeltsin all visited the Manyava Skete.
+The second President of Ukraine, Leonid Kuchma visited the place and supported the restoration of the monastery.
+Other presidents of Ukraine, such as Viktor Yushchenko, Georgian President Mikhail Saakashvili, and Russian President Boris Yeltsin all visited the Manyava Skete.

-Patriarch Filaret and many of the hierarchs of the Ukrainian Orthodox Church of Kyiv patriarchate visit Maniava Skete on regular basis.
+Patriarch Filaret and many of the hierarchs of the Orthodox Church of Ukraine visit Maniava Skete on a regular basis.

 Blessed Stone and sacred spring

-Manyava Skete is also famous for its "Blessed Stone", regarded as a place of prayer and of the spiritual purification.
+Manyava Skete is also famous for its "Blessed Stone", regarded as a place of prayer and spiritual purification.
 The stone reminds a giant cave with the space of 10 x 3 meters, a typical dwelling of the solitary monks, a skete.
 This was a first place, where the founding monks (the first apostles of the subcarpathian highland) settled in the 13th century.

 The spring of healing water emits from underneath the Blessed Stone.
-It is being said that the water has the same healing properties as the waters of Lourdes.
+It is said that the water has the same healing properties as the waters of Lourdes.
 The spring ceased when the monastery was closed and miraculously started flowing again with the reopening of Maniava Skete.